BCJuan/Portfolio-Optimization/README.md

 ## Purpose

-The purpose of this project is to have an executable which gives the number of assets to buy from each company.
+The purpose of this project is to have an executable which gives the number of assets to buy from each company in order to build a portfolio.

-## Optimization Method
+### Backtest

+In the folder backtest a study regarding the reproduction of this strategy can be found.

 ## Usage